-With the iOS 16.4 update, Apple has introduced the automated Always-On display feature for the iPhone 14 Pro and 14 Pro Max.
+Apple has introduced the automated Always-On display feature for the iPhone 14 and 15 Pro/Pro Max.
 This feature allows you to keep your screen on for a desired time frame, showing important information such as the time, date, and notifications without having to touch your iPhone.

 However, constantly having your screen on can also drain your battery quickly.
 So, in this article, I will guide you through the process of automating the iPhone’s Always-On display using Focus modes and the Shortcuts app.